littleosbook/aenix/doc/book/file_systems.md

 file is the actual file and the body of a directory is a list of entries - names and "addresses" of other files and directories.

-Each object in this file system will become contiguous, so it will be easy to read from our kernel.
-All objects will also have a fixed size (except for the last one, which can grow), it might be difficult to add new or modify existing files.
+Each object in this file system will become contiguous, so they will be easy to read from our kernel.
+All objects will also have a fixed size (except for the last one, which can grow); it might be difficult to add new or modify existing files.
 We can make the file system read-only.

+`mmap` is a handy system call that makes writing the "file system-in-a-file" easier.

 ## Inodes and writable file systems